Kourtney Kardashian Shares Instagram Photo Of Her Kids After Rumored Scott Disick Reconciliation

 Kourtney Kardashian “was there for David’s birthday,” another source said.
 “At first Justin didn’t pay any attention to her, but after wishing David a happy birthday he went right down to her table and brought her up to a private table behind the DJ booth.”

-After being linked to Bieber for months, Kourtney Kardashian faced rumors of an alleged romance with model Younes Bendjima, but ultimately, she and Disick began spending more time together and the Bendjima rumors fizzled.
+After being linked to Bieber for months, Kourtney Kardashian faced rumors of an alleged romance with model Younes Bendjima, but ultimately, she and Disick began spending more time together, and the Bendjima rumors fizzled.

-To see more of Kourtney Kardashian, Scott Disick and their family, tune into Keeping Up With the Kardashians Season 13 airing this March on the E!
+To see more of Kourtney Kardashian, Scott Disick, and their family, tune into Keeping Up With the Kardashians Season 13 airing this March on the E!
 Network.

 [Featured Image by Dimitrios Kambouris/Getty Images]